RAIDAN44/real-time-face-recognition-system/README.md

 A web interface allows users to recognize faces in real time, add new people dynamically, and train the model directly from the browser.

+The system is designed as a **modular AI application** consisting of:

+* A **deep learning recognition pipeline**
+* A **Flask REST API backend**
+* A **web-based frontend interface**

+This architecture makes the system flexible and allows it to be easily integrated into **larger intelligent systems** such as security platforms, attendance systems, or access control solutions.

 ---

 # System Demo

 ![System Interface](images/interface.jpg)

+The interface displays the live webcam feed, performs real-time face detection, and shows the predicted identity along with bounding boxes around detected faces.

+Users can also add new individuals directly from the interface by capturing face images and retraining the recognition model.

 ---